 We’ll get more into Facebook in a bit, but I wanted to mention that if you have a private boudoir Facebook group that women can join, you’ll want to include a separate button for them to click on — and make sure you ask them to “Join my private boudoir Facebook group!” right next to the button.

 This is to differentiate it from your boudoir business’s Facebook page (if you have one) that anyone can visit.

-There are many different types of videos you can make with just a simple smartphone you can post on your website and on YouTube that will draw people in and endear them to you and your brand.
+There are many different types of videos you can make with just a simple smartphone that you can post on your website or YouTube channel that will draw people in and endear them to you and your brand.

 Behind the scenes of a shoot

 Image reveal — client seeing their images for the first time

 Product reveal — client seeing their image products for the first time